Adoxio/xRM-Portals-Community-Edition/README.md

 - IIS 7.5 (Windows 7 or Windows Server 2008 R2) requires the installation of the [IIS Application Initialization module](https://www.iis.net/downloads/microsoft/application-initialization).
 Use the `x64` download link at the [bottom of the page](https://www.iis.net/downloads/microsoft/application-initialization#additionalDownloads).

+- TLS 1.2 needs to be enabled on older operating systems when connecting to Dynamics 365 CE Online 9.0.
+Refer to the [Enable TLS 1.2 and 1.1 support on older operating systems](https://github.com/Adoxio/xRM-Portals-Community-Edition/wiki/Enable-TLS-1.2-and-1.1-support-on-older-operating-systems) wiki page for full instructions.

 ## Support

 There are two primary methods of obtaining support for this project: